 One way to see the underlying mathematical structure is to lower the Resolution, increase the Threshold and set the Stiffness (see below) a fraction above the Threshold.
 Fig. Underlying structure. is a meta cube with the above mentioned configuration applied as follows: Resolution of 0.410, Threshold of 5.0 and Stiffness a fraction above at 5.01.

 You can clearly see the underlying cubic structure that gives the meta cube its shape.

 Defines how much a meta’s surface “influences” other metas.
 It controls the field level at which the surface is computed.
 The setting is global to a group of Meta objects.
 As the threshold increases, so does the influence that each meta has on each other.

 There are two types of influence: positive or negative.

-While transforming metas (move, scale, etc.), you have four “modes” of visualization, located in the Update buttons group of the Metaball panel:
+While transforming metas (move, scale, etc.), you have four “modes” of visualization.

 This should help you if you experience difficulties (metas are quite computationally intensive…), but with modern computers, this should not happen, unless you use many metas, or very high resolutions…

 Fully display the meta during transformations.

 During transformations, display the meta at half its Viewport resolution.